icholmes/Exercise-04d-Coins/README.md

 # Project 04—2D Platformer

 ## "Terrainer"
-A 2D platformer game that takes you through various biomes with increasing difficulty.
+A 2D platformer game that takes you through various biomes with different obstacles of increasing difficulty.
 Collect coins and defeat perlious enemies as you make your way through this fun, parkour-style game!

 ## Implementation
 - Includes all base requirements EXCEPT for a score tracker (+14)